TheCreamGravy/Dragon-Listing-BBCode-Generator/README.md

 Q: Have you added X yet?
 A: We will push an update relatively shortly after a new breed/gene update (Please give us some time after a new breed to add everything).

+Q: Can we see your code?
+A: Let us get it cleaned up first.
+This has grown very organically since our first build back in like.
+2018.
+The code is fugly.
+You don't wanna see it.
+It'll rot your eyes out.

 ## FUTURE BUILD ROADMAP ##

 This little section is all things we're going to look into and do for future builds!